 Textile Pioneer Scholarships: The scholarship provides funding to students from non-metropolitan North Carolina areas who have an interest in the textile industry.
 The Textile Pioneer Scholarship is the college’s first need-based scholarship, and it provides a minimum of $14,000 per year for four years and $4,000 in enrichment funds to incoming first-year students.

 An endowed professorship requires a contribution of $1 million.
 Such named professorships are established to recognize the scholarly research contributions of faculty members or to attract a nationally recognized individual with scholarly credentials, such as membership in one of the National Academies.

 From a minimum of $50,000, naming opportunities present a diverse range of options in which to invest in the college.
-If you are interested in a naming opportunity, we will be more than happy to work with you to select the most appropriate program or space.
+If you are interested in a naming opportunity, the North Carolina Textile Foundation team will be more than happy to work with you to select the most appropriate program or space.

 Although cash gifts are the most common, there are many other types of gifts you can give to support the North Carolina Textile Foundation: